bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:30 AM CT, May 18</p>
+<p class="updated_time"> Latest data: 11:41 AM CT, May 18</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 81°, which is 2° *colder* than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Today's high is 81°, which is 3° *colder* than yesterday.
+Tomorrow is expected to be 0° **warmer** than today.

 Currently:

-- 81°
+- 76°
-- Drizzle and Breezy
+- Rain
-- 77% humidity
+- 84% humidity
-- 21 mph wind
+- 19 mph wind
-- 100% cloud cover
+- 97% cloud cover
 - 37 AQI 🟩
+- 0.01 inches of rain in the past 24 hours
-- 2.5 inches of rain expected in the next 48 hours
+- 0.46 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>